adewalemudasiru/QR-Code-Component/README.md

 ## My process

-I created a section and assigned a class value "wrapper" to it.
+I created a main landmark and assigned a class value "wrapper" to it.
 I then created a div (class="container") inside the wrapper to house all the content of the qr code component.
 Using CSS flexbox, I aligned the wrapper horignally and vertically to the center of the screen.
 I changed the image to a block element so I can easily align it to the center and gave the container a uniform padding of 15px.
 To get the title and description to match or close to the original desgin, I had to use right left padding of 15px.

 ### Built with